zenbitETH/Zenbit-Protocol-Prototype/README.md

 # Zenbit-Protocol-Prototype

-[Zenbit](http://zenbit.city/) is a protocol that reward users with NFTs and $ZNBT when they develop digital skills in urban or virtual enviroments.
+[Zenbit](http://zenbit.city/) is a protocol for blockchain cities that rewards its users with NFTs and $ ZNBT for using and developing digital skills in urban or virtual environments.

 # Intro